 Some of these user/space patterns can be surmised from the seating arrangement of the stadium, which segregated the visitors based on their societal background.
 For instance, the senators, the equites, the plebeians, and the poor folk were all seated separately, while even more definite social groups – like small boys with their tutors, foreign dignitaries, and soldiers on their leave were given special places to sit.

 These spectacle ‘participants’ were directly brought to the upper ground level arena via elevators – an effective design scope that had been showcased in a cinematic fashion in Ridley Scott’s ‘Gladiator’.
-The hypogeum was also used for the purpose of stretching expansive awnings over the open-top of the amphitheater.
+The hypogeum was also used for the purpose of stretching expansive awnings over the open top of the amphitheater.
 These elaborate systems of pulleys, canvas, ropes, and sockets were operated by actual sailors who were specifically recruited for the job.

-Animals Included Exotic Specimens Like Stags, Aurochs, Crocodiles And Even Ostriches.
+Stags, Aurochs, Crocodiles And Even Ostriches!

-Animals and their subsequent butchering was an intrinsic part of many a spectacle held inside the great Colosseum.
+Animals and their subsequent butchering were an intrinsic part of many a spectacle held inside the great Colosseum.
 We already know of the exhibition of more than 5,000 wild animals, when the Colosseum was officially opened by Emperor Titus (who was Vespasian’s successor) in 80 AD.

 A few ancient writers also talk about renditions of ‘naumachiae‘ or sea battles, with one account describing the use of actual warships floating in the water-filled arena!
 Though most modern historians discredit such narrations as bouts of imagination, some have suggested that there might have been a subterranean channel below the central axis of the arena that could have drained all the water.

 After the period of the 6th century, the Colosseum gradually fell into disuse, with the last recorded animal fight being held in 523 AD.
-In the centuries leading up to the conventional medieval times, the arena may have been used as an expansive cemetery ground.
+In the centuries leading up to conventional medieval times, the arena may have been used as an expansive cemetery ground.
 During the same period, the numerous arrangements of vaults, arcades, and alcoves underneath the seating tiers were used as workshops and residences, with some even requiring rent for habitation.

-By the early 13th century, the Frangipani family (a powerful baronial family from Rome) took control of the Colosseum and turned into a fortified castle.
+By the early 13th century, the Frangipani family (a powerful baronial family from Rome) took control of the Colosseum and turned it into a fortified castle.
 In the following years, the stones from the landmark were illegally quarried, to be used in proximate buildings like churches, mansions, and hospitals.

-The Colosseum Was Consecrated In Memory Of Christians Martyred There.
+Consecration In Memory Of Martyred Christians

 The Colosseum became church property by the late 13th century.
 And finally, in 1744 AD (or 1749 AD), Pope Benedict XIV made the momentous decision of consecrating the amphitheater as a sacred site – in memory of the early Christians who (supposedly) died as martyrs in front of the howling Roman crowd.
-Since then the Colosseum has been associated with Christian martyrdom, with parallels even found in latter literary works, like George Bernard Shaw’s play Androcles and the Lion.
+Since then the Colosseum has been associated with Christian martyrdom, with parallels even found in later literary works, like George Bernard Shaw’s play Androcles and the Lion.